 In fact, with a second-generation smart meter, you should be able to switch energy supplier without any interruption to your energy readings or bill payments.

-If you have an older first-generation smart meter, they can temporarily lose some of their functionality following a switch, but this just means you may have to read the meters yourself for a little while.
+Older, first-generation smart meters sometimes lose some functionality after changing supplier.
+If you have an older smart meter, also known as SMETS1, it might lose some functionality for a short time if you change supplier.
+But this is only temporary, and just means you may have to read the meters yourself for a little while.

 Unsure what type of smart meter you have?

 You may be wondering which type of smart meter you have, so you can plan your energy supplier switch.
 You can check if you have a smart meter in your home, and what type it is (first-generation or second-generation) using the links below – no need to contact your energy supplier:

 Will I need to get a new smart meter if I change supplier or tariff?

 If you have a smart meter, the process for switching suppliers is exactly the same as it is if you have a traditional meter.
 You don't need to get new smart meters if you switch suppliers or tariffs.

 You don't need a new in-home display either.
 The in-home display that came with your smart meter should still connect to your smart meter, even if you change supplier or tariff.

 How can you get a smart meter if you don’t already have one?

 Request a smart meter from your supplier.
 You can use the box below to find your supplier.

 Once you've requested your smart meter, you will get a reminder of your installation date and time.
 Then, a trained professional will come round to your home to start the installation.
 For more information, read our smart meter installation guide.